devster/ika/README.md

 $t->begin('my_command');
 ```

-You start the rollback at the command you want:
+You can start the rollback at the command you want:
 ```php
 $t->rollback('my_command');
 ```

-You can run the transaction

 About
 -----